The heat kernel on curvilinear polygonal domains in surfaces: The heat kernel on a curvilinear polygonal domain

 First, at td, we require $H^{(1)}$ to have the usual local asymptotic expansion \eqref{eq:ansatzattd}, namely

 Naturally we also ask that $H^{(1)}$ decay to infinite order at tf.

+Observe that since $\Omega$ is a subdomain of a smooth manifold $M$, each model $\mathcal H_{-2+j,\td}$ is smooth up to the boundary of $\Omega$, so in particular smooth up to each sf$_j$ and each ff$_j$.

 At each side face sf$_j$, we use the heat kernel on $\Omega_j$, in boundary normal coordinates, as a model, where $\Omega_j$ is the surface with boundary defined above.
-From Section \ref{s:mwb}, the heat kernel $H^{\Omega_j}$ is pc on $(\Omega_j)_h^2$.
-Its expansion at the face sf of $(\Omega_j)_h^2$ may be written
+By Theorems \ref{thm:neumannheat} and \ref{thm:dirichletheat}, the heat kernel $H^{\Omega_j}$ is pc on $(\Omega_j)_h^2$, and its expansion at the face sf of $(\Omega_j)_h^2$ may be written

-for models $\mathcal H^{\Omega_j}_{-2+k,sf}$ which are pc on sf.
-Note that the leading order $\mathcal H^{\Omega_j}_{-2,sf}$ is either $\mathcal H_{-2,sf,D}$ or $\mathcal H_{-2,sf,N}$, defined in \eqref{eq:modelminus2sfD} and \eqref{eq:modelminus2sfN}, as appropriate.
+for models $\mathcal H^{\Omega_j}_{-2+k,\sff}$ which are pc on sf.
+Note that the leading order $\mathcal H^{\Omega_j}_{-2,\sff}$ is either $\mathcal H_{-2,\sff,D}$ or $\mathcal H_{-2,\sff,N}$, defined in \eqref{eq:modelminus2sfD} and \eqref{eq:modelminus2sfN}, as appropriate.
 Now our face sf$_j$ is simply a subdomain of the face sf of $(\Omega_j)_h^2$, namely the restriction of sf to the region where both spatial variables are elements of $E_j\subseteq\partial\Omega_j$.
 So we simply set

 The requirements \eqref{eq:reqtatsf} and \eqref{eq:reqtattd} are compatible since the heat kernel $H^{\Omega_j}$ is pc and has the same models.
 They are also both compatible with infinite-order decay at tf, and with the appropriate boundary conditions on $E_{j0}$, for the same reason.